electrickery/pxdisk_mega/README.md

 For the Pro Micro a working PCB is created [PDF](PFBDK_promicro.kicad_sch.pdf), [KiCAD files](PFBDK_promicro_V1.0.complete.zip).

-There are 3D-print files for both cases and more pictures on my own page
+There are 3D-print files for the case and more pictures on my own page
 at: https://electrickery.nl/comp/tf20/pxdisk/

 ## Hardware extensions